xmengkinaxis/CPP/System Design Interview Checklist.md

 ## 1.1 Functional Requirements (Product Features + User Requirements)
 ### 1.1.1 Product Features
+* Goal: What is the goal? <br>
-What does the system do? <br>
+* Functions: What does the system do? <br>
-What is the goal? <br>
-What are the inputs and outputs of the system? <br>
+* Input and output: What are the inputs and outputs of the system? <br>
-// What is the criticality of the system? <br>
+* Criticality: What is the criticality of the system? <br>

 ### 1.1.2 User requirements
-Who is going to use it?
+* User types: Who is going to use it?
 How many kinds of users are there?
 The categories of people.
 E.g.Creator, Viewer, and Advertiser.  <br>
-Why?
+* Purpose: Why?
 Their incentives to use the system.
 We develop the whats (incentives/procedures) and the whys (why someone would interact with that kind of content). <br>
+* User cases:
+  * What are the use cases? <br>
-How are they going to use it?  <br>
+  * How are they going to use it?  <br>
-What are the use cases? <br>
-What kind of operations does the system support? <br>
+  * What kind of operations does the system support? <br>
+  * Read-Heavery vs Write-Heavy

 ## 1.2 Non-Functional Requirements (Product Properties + User Expectations) (PACELC + reliable + Scalability + Extensibility)
 CAP theory.
 CP or AP?
 PACELC (When Partition, Availability or Consistency, Else Latency or Consistency); High reliable and high scalable;  <br>